Skip to content

 For complete endpoint documentation, request/response formats, and error codes, see the HTTP API Reference.

-Creating Portal Users
+Creating a Portal User

 PUT /resources/iam/principals/{userId}